Enjoying your wildbrine® should be pretty straightforward. But if questions pop up as you’re crunching away, feel free to read below!

 - Try running the lid edge of the wildbrine® container (where the lid meets the threads of the jar) under some warm water.
 Then try again to unscrew the lid.

-13. Do wildbrine® products need to be refrigerated?
-How long do they last after opening the jar?
+14. Do wildbrine® products need to be refrigerated?

 Kimchi Live Shots™ are specifically formulated as a beverage.
 We use the exact same ingredients that are in the kimchis; but we adjust the proportions of each ingredient to create the right savory profile for a beverage.
 We reduce the amount of salt and spicy peppers and increase the influence of aromatic herbs to balance out flavors, creating a savory and refreshingly tasty probiotic drink.

-After you’ve eaten up all those delicious fermented veggies, use the brine in salad dressings or sauces, drink it straight for a potent digestive boost, or use it as a flavor enhancer in a bloody Mary.
+After you’ve eaten up all those delicious fermented veggies, use the brine in salad dressings or sauces, drink it straight for a potent digestive boost, or use it as a flavor enhancer in a Bloody Mary cocktail.
 However, be sure to keep enough brine in your jar to cover the vegetables.
 This helps keep fermented foods fresh for a longer period of time.